billbillbilly/website/content/designworks.md

 # Terrain [<i class="fa-solid fa-turn-up"></i>](#top)
 ![](https://github.com/billbillbilly/generativeRhinoScript/blob/main/4_terrain/terrain.png?raw=true)
 When a single attractor curve is applied, two scenarios are depicted: one where the UV points are not relocated by the attractor, resulting in a regular 3D surface, and another where the UV points are adjusted according to the attractor curve, creating a deformed surface that follows the curve's contour.
 Similarly, with multiple attractor curves, a grid remains regular without relocation, leading to a uniform 3D surface.
-However, when the UV points are relocated based on the multiple attractor curves, the grid becomes more complex and irregular, resulting in a uniquely shaped 3D surface.
+However, when the UV points are relocated based on the multiple attractor curves, the grid becomes more complex and irregular, resulting in a uniquely shaped 3D surface. [[<i class="fa-solid fa-code"></i>]](https://github.com/billbillbilly/generativeRhinoScript/tree/main/4_terrain)

 </div>